quadrismegistus/literarytextmining/02_corpora/02A_intro_to_corpora.md

 * P. FICTION: ROMANCE (29 texts)
 * R. HUMOR (9 texts)

 In doing so, the Brown corpus enables cross-categorical comparison as well as a greater robustness to generalizations about "present-day American English."

+The Brown Corpus is therefore not a random assortment of snippets of language, but was carefully curated in order to allow the answering of specific research questions about language.

 More comprehensive information about the corpus can be found in the [Brown Corpus Manual](http://clu.uni.no/icame/manuals/BROWN/INDEX.HTM).

 ### Other Linguistic Corpora